 The discomfort of performing the Lunges of Death allowed me to see that anything is possible.

-I absolutely remember the discomfort of being at Men’s Health Next Top Trainer.
+I absolutely remember the discomfort of being at the Men’s Health Next Top Trainer competition.

 If there was no evolution on my end, I would have been left behind in the dustbins of fitness oblivion.

 Discomfort made me a better overall person.
 I became comfortable with uncomfortable.

 When you have situations in life or in training that are not favorable, do not run from them.
 Embrace them.